Hyunglok-Kim/Hyunglok-Kim.github.io/cv.md

 Won 2nd place in the 16th annual University of Virginia Engineering Research Symposium, University of Virginia

 `2020`
-National Science Foundation (NSF) Travel awarded for the 8th International Conference on Flood Management
+Travel award given for the 8th International Conference on Flood Management, National Science Foundation (NSF)

 `2020`
 Selected for the Korean American Scientists and Engineers Association (KSEA) Graduate Scholarship recipient